Millennium Film Workshop: History

-The Millennium Film Workshop was one of a group of arts workshops set up from 1965-66 on the Lower East Side by St. Marks Church and the New School as part of the federal government’s anti-poverty program.
+The Millennium Film Workshop was one of a group of arts workshops set up from 1965-66 on the Lower East Side by St. Mark's Church and the New School as part of the federal government’s anti-poverty program.
 Filmmaker Ken Jacobs was chosen as the first director, and in 1966, he set up Sunday afternoon showings at the church – mostly one-person programs open to any filmmaker with a body of work.
 Jacobs also launched “open screenings,” where he led discussions between filmmakers and the audience.

 In May 1967, the organization became independent, incorporating as Millennium Film Workshop, Inc. and moved to a building now used by Anthology Film Archives.
 At the time, the building was an old courthouse.
 Classes in cinematography, sound, and editing were taught.
 Following the move to the old courthouse, the organization moved to various locations in lower Manhattan, including a loft space on Great Jones Street, but it finally found a home at 66 East 4th Street in 1974.
 It remained at that location for 39 years, before leaving in June 2013 due to rising rent.
 After that, Millennium spent the following nine years offering classes and screenings in collaboration with various non-profits, in venues around Manhattan and Brooklyn.
-In June 2022, Millennium Film Workshop opened its doors at a new location at 167 Wilson Avenue in Bushwick Brooklyn.
+In June 2022, Millennium Film Workshop opened its doors at a new location at 167 Wilson Avenue in Bushwick, Brooklyn.

 In 1971, filmmaker Howard Guttenplan took the role of Executive Director and held the position until 2011.
 Guttenplan broadened the workshop's field by inviting foreign filmmakers from Britain, Germany, France, Hungary, Poland, Japan, and other regions to make their American debuts at Millennium.

+In 2015, filmmaker Joey Huertas took the role of Executive Director and held the position until 2022.
+During the years the organization was without a permanent space, he ran its open screenings in rented venues under the name "HIJACK Open Screenings" from 2017 to 2019.
+Joe Wakeman succeeded him as Executive Director in 2022.